 - These insects infest floor boards, wooden beams, and any wooden furniture

-For leading woodworm control services in London, qualified by BPCA/RSPH, call JG Pest Control now, on 0207 1838 906
+For leading woodworm control services in London, by qualified RSPH technicians, call JG Pest Control now, on 0207 1838 906

 Specialist woodworm removal requires expert help.
 JG Pest Control offers various methods of woodworm treatment in London and the south east.

 We will survey an infestation before advising on the best option for removal.
 Treatment options include a chemical application, timber treatment or a specialist controlled heat treatment.
 All of our methods are guaranteed and bespoke to each individual circumstance.